Evening, all! Hope all's well in your world. Here's what's been happening in mine since we got back from Tenerife.

 I wore the Egyptian Revival jewellery Jon bought me for my birthday.

-The beads are made with faience, a ceramic made from quartz instead of clay and mixed with lime and copper.
+The beads are faience, a ceramic made with quartz as opposed to clay and mixed with lime and copper.
 Although the seller listed it as 1970s, its more likely 1930s.

 The earrings are vintage Czech made from a broken Art Deco-era necklace utilising two rare turquoise scarabs and classic Neiger pinch beads.
 The ear wires are gold plated and feature a classic Art Deco fan motif.